← All Neighbourhood Guides

 A quiet, curvilinear street with properties that back onto or look over the Humber River escarpment.
 The ravine exposure here is genuine, and properties with clear valley views command a premium above the standard neighbourhood range.

-Streets running east off Scarlett Road into the interior of the neighbourhood offer a range of entry price points within Humber Valley Village's overall spectrum.
-Good starting point for buyers who want the address and school catchment at the more accessible end of the range.
+The interior streets toward the Islington Avenue side of the neighbourhood offer a range of entry price points within Humber Valley Village's overall spectrum.
+A good starting point for buyers who want the address and school catchment at the more accessible end of the range.

 Edenbridge Drive